JordanGlanfield/double_blind_code_reviewer/README.md

 (venv) $ FLASK_ENV=development FLASK_APP=tapp FLASK_DEBUG=True flask run
 ```

-In a staging/production environemnt, the app is run "behind" a gunicorn web-server.
+In a staging/production environment, the app is run "behind" a gunicorn web-server.
 The code to start (and *re*start)
 the web-server, executed during the deployment stage of the pipeline defined in `.gitlab-ci.yml`, is in `scripts/restart`.

 ### Logging in with the default configuration